It was a case of wúnderbar for one particular film last night as the Oscar race continues to build towards its thrilling climax.

 Additionally, filmmaker Edward Berger took home Best Director for his work behind the camera while the film also triumphed in the categories for Best Adapted Screenplay, Best Cinematography, Best Sound, Best Original Score and Best Film Not in the English Language.

-However, leading man Colin Farrell was unable to add to the haul as he lost out on Best Actor to Austin Butler for his portrayal of music icon Elvis Presley in the music-based biopic Elvis.
-The film also performed well with three additional wins for Best Casting, Best Costume Design and Best Makeup & Hairstyling.
+However, leading man Colin Farrell was unable to add to the haul, as he lost out on Best Leading Actor to Austin Butler for his portrayal of music icon Elvis Presley in Elvis.

-Meanwhile, Cate Blanchett scored a FOURTH BAFTA win for her performance as a disgraced music conductor in the drama Tár thus cementing her frontrunner status ahead of next month’s Oscars.
+Meanwhile, Cate Blanchett scored a FOURTH BAFTA win for her performance as disgraced music conductor Lydia Tár in the drama Tár.

-Despite a strong nominations haul, the sci-fi adventure Everything Everywhere All at Once finished up with just one success in Best Editing while Guillermo Del Toro’s stop-motion adaptation of Pinocchio won Best Animated Film.
+Despite a strong nominations haul, the sci-fi adventure Everything Everywhere All at Once finished up with just one success in Best Editing, while Guillermo Del Toro’s stop-motion adaptation of Pinocchio won Best Animated Film ahead of the likes of Puss in Boots: The Last Wish and Turning Red.

 Finally, the EE Rising Star Award was presented to Emily actress Emma Mackey as she prevailed over the likes of Naomi Ackie, Daryl McCormack and Sex Education co-star Aimee Lou Wood.

-High-profile films that went home empty-handed included The Batman, Empire of Light, The Fabelmans, Good Luck to You, Leo Grande, Living and Top Gun: Maverick.
+Once again, it was a night to forget for a number of multi-nominated films as The Batman, Empire of Light, The Fabelmans, Good Luck to You, Leo Grande, Living and Top Gun: Maverick all went home empty-handed.

-British actor Richard E. Grant also gained plaudits for his role as host of the BAFTA ceremony with Alison Hammond offering (mixed) support as co-presenter.
+Meanwhile, British actor Richard E. Grant gained plaudits for his role as host of the BAFTA ceremony, while Good Morning Britain’s Alison Hammond received mixed reviews for her co-presenting.

-The Oscar race will intensify next week when the Producer’s Guild Awards AND Screen Actor’s Guild Awards both take place.
+The 2023 Oscar race is set to intensify even more when the Producers Guild Awards AND Screen Actors Guild Awards both take place next weekend.

-In the meantime, this year’s EE BAFTA winners are:
+In the meantime, the full list of EE BAFTA winners are…

 BEST FILM